Kenite hypothesis: Basic model

 Early Yahwistic poetry is the next base of support for the Kenite hypothesis.
 On five separate occasions, Yahweh is given explicit residency in the lands south of the biblical Kingdom of Judah.
 These passages are Deuteronomy 33:2, Judges 5:4, Habakkuk 3:3 and 3:7, and Isaiah 63:1.
 Each passage describes Yahweh as having come forth from the lands of Midian and Edom, sometimes in specific places such as Bozrah, Mount Seir, and Mount Paran, and sometimes in generic terms where the deity is described as coming from Teman, a word literally meaning "south."
-Mount Seir, in particular, became a synonym for the Edomites both inside and outside the Hebrew Bible, the Amarna letters mention a "people of Shēri", and a 13th-century BCE topographical list made by Rameses II in West Amāra mentions the "Shasu of Seir".
-The text of the Blessing of Moses and the Song of Deborah seem to quote each other, depending on which was written first, and while both say Yahweh shone forth from Mount Paran, the Blessing of Moses is unique in that it specifically mentions that Yahweh actually came from Mount Sinai.
-Proponents of the Kenite hypothesis explain this by citing evidence of text corruption in the passage.
-The passage in question, Deuteronomy 33:2, reads as follows:
+Mount Seir, in particular, became a synonym for the Edomites both inside and outside the Hebrew Bible, the Amarna letters mention a "people of Shēri", and a 13th-century BCE topographical list made by Rameses II in West Amara mentions the "Shasu of Seir".
+The texts of the "Blessing of Moses" and the "Song of Deborah" seem to quote each other, depending on which was written first, and while both say Yahweh "shone forth" from Mount Paran, the "Blessing of Moses" is unique in that it specifically mentions that Yahweh actually came from Mount Sinai.
+Proponents of the Kenite hypothesis explain this by citing evidence of textual corruption in the passage.